mtgjson/mtgjson-website/docs/data-models/booster/index.md

       content: Booster
   - - meta
     - name: description
-      content: The Booster Abstract Model describes the properties of how a Set's booster pack may be constructed.
+      content: The Booster Abstract Data Model describes the properties of how a Set's booster pack may be constructed.
   - - meta
     - property: og:description
-      content: The Booster Abstract Model describes the properties of how a Set's booster pack may be constructed.
+      content: The Booster Abstract Data Model describes the properties of how a Set's booster pack may be constructed.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, booster